valohai/docs/source/_input-datum-uri.rst

 You can use the ``datum://<identifier>`` syntax to refer to specific files Valohai platform already knows about.

-Files will have a datum URL if the files were uploaded to Valohai either:
+Files will have a datum identifier if the files were uploaded to Valohai either:

-1) as outputs from another execution
+1) by another execution, or
-2) or using the Valohai web interface uploader under "Data" tab of the project
+2) by using the Valohai web interface uploader under "Data" tab of the project

 .. tip::